Don Omar: Career

 His first public performance in a night club was accompanied by disc jockey Eliel Lind Osorio.
 Afterwards, he appeared regularly on compilation albums from popular DJs and producers including Luny Tunes, Noriega, and DJ Eric.
 He also worked as a backup singer for the duo Héctor & Tito.
 One of the members, Héctor el Father, helped him produce his first solo album.

 Omar's career rose to stardom with the release of his first studio album, The Last Don with Frankie Needles.
 Both the studio version and its live edition have been certified platinum by the Recording Industry Association of America.
 Worldwide, The Last Don: Live [CD & DVD] has sold over one million copies, according to his official website.
 He earned awards for Latin Pop Album of the Year and New Artist & Latin Rap/Hip-Hop Album of the Year by the Billboard Latin Music Awards in 2003.
 The Last Don: Live [CD & DVD] was also nominated for Urban Music Album at the 2005 Latin Grammy Awards.

 In 2005, Don Omar featured on rapper Cuban Link's hit single "Scandalous" which peaked at number 45 on the Billboard Hot Latin Tracks chart.
 The song was released as the second single to Cuban's second and official debut album Chain Reaction.

-Omar's May 2006 album King of Kings, became history's highest ranking reggaeton LP in the top 10 US charts, with its debut at #1 on the Latin sales charts and the #1 spot on the Billboard Latin Rhythm Radio Chart with his single "Angelito".
+Omar's May 2006 album King of Kings, became history's highest ranking reggaeton LP in the top 10 US charts, with its debut at number one on the Latin sales charts and the number one spot on the Billboard Latin Rhythm Radio Chart with his single "Angelito".
 Omar was also able to beat the in-store appearance sales record at Disney World's Virgin Megastore previously set by pop star Britney Spears.

 With the highest charting debut by a reggaeton artist, Omar's King of Kings entered at No. 7 with 74,000 beating.
 In April 2007, Don Omar received the Billboard Latin Music Award for Reggaeton Album of the Year for King of Kings.
 Billboard recognized that King of Kings was the most successful album of the decade in Latin America, besides being the most successful in the history of the genre of reggaeton.
 Billboard estimated that the album sold over 4.1 million copies by the end of 2009.

 Omar participated in Gilberto Santa Rosa's presentation in an event titled "Concierto del Amor", presented in the Madison Square Garden on February 9, 2008.
 He closed the event and performed reggaeton themes with Frankie Needles.

 Omar's third studio album, iDon, was released on April 28, 2009.
 This album is of Sold over 2.5 million.
 "Virtual Diva" became the most requested song on Latin radio stations.
 The second official single, titled "Sexy Robótica", was released on July 6, 2009.